jfcrenshaw/photerr/README.md

 ### Scaling the errors

 If you want to scale up or scale down the errors in any band(s), you can use the keyword `scale`.
 For example, `LsstErrorModel(scale={"u": 2, "y": 2})` will have all the same properties of the default error model, except the errors in the `u` and `y` bands will be doubled.
 This allows you to answer questions like "what happens to my science if the `u` band errors are doubled."

 Note this only scales the band-specific error.
-The band-independent systematic error floor, `sigmaSys` is still the same, and so at high-SNR, near the systematic floor, the errors won't scale as you expect.
+The band-independent systematic error floor, `sigmaSys` is still the same, and so at high-SNR near the systematic floor, the errors won't scale as you expect.

 ### *Other error models*